The VIP groups

 Our Groups

-Our groups are on a Tuesday 10-11 am and a Thursday at 10-11am and 11.30-12,30 (in term time only) from Bridgend Farmhouse.
+Our groups are on a Tuesday and a Thursday from 10am-11.30 and 12.30-2pm (in term time only).

 Our group sessions are delivered in 4 weeks blocks.
 Each block has a theme such as; festivals, weather, seasons, sensory play, colours, numbers, clothing, morning and bedtime routines, transport and messy play.